 By Order of the Board of Directors,

-Joseph Oliveto

-President and Chief Executive Officer
+/s/ JOSEPH OLIVETO Joseph Oliveto President and Chief Executive Officer

-Montréal, Québec April , 2022
+Montréal, Québec May 2, 2022

 WE WILL MAIL WITHOUT CHARGE UPON WRITTEN REQUEST A COPY OF OUR MOST RECENT ANNUAL REPORT, INCLUDING THE FINANCIAL STATEMENTS, SCHEDULES AND A LIST OF EXHIBITS.
 REQUESTS SHOULD BE SENT TO: CORPORATE SECRETARY, MILESTONE PHARMACEUTICALS INC., 1111 DR. FREDERIK-PHILIPS BOULEVARD, SUITE 420, MONTRÉAL, QUÉBEC H4M 2X6, CANADA.
 THE ANNUAL REPORT IS ALSO AVAILABLE FREE OF CHARGE ON THE COMPANY WEBSITE: WWW.MILESTONEPHARMA.COM.